RajalakshmiNagendran/laravel-CICD/README.md

-# System Admin / DevOps Engineer Test
+# System Admin / DevOps Engineer

 ## IMPORTANT:
     - Working URL of the app that can be accessible online - http://3.92.199.21:8081/